ydb-platform/ydb-go-sdk/README.md

 For more information please see the docs of `ydb/ydbsql` package which provides `database/sql` driver implementation.

+## Credentials

+There are different variants to get `ydb.Credentials` object to get authorized.
+Usage examples can be found [here](example/internal/cli/driver.go) at `func credentials(...) ydb.Credentials`.

 ## Generating code

 ### Overview